gillespielab/nightly-nwb/README.md

     $ java -jar nightly-nwb-0.1.0-SNAPSHOT.jar generate-yaml-then-nwb --yaml-only -d testdata/ -s teddy -e gabby -d 20250602

+RIGHT NOW you will need to run this command from the root directory of this repository.
+Otherwise it will not know where to find the python nwb generation code.

 ## Running Automatically

 To run this tool automatically, you can use the built in linux utility `cron`.